Engineers saw cracks in Miami bridge days before collapse

 Related: Why did Miami bridge collapse?
 More than one reason likely

-Dick Kane, communications director for FDOT, said that the state agency was not culpable for the possible oversight.
+Dick Kane, communications director for FDOT, said in Friday night's statement that the state agency was not culpable for the possible oversight.

 "The responsibility to identify and address life-safety issues and properly communicate them is the sole responsibility of the FIU design build team," Kane said in the FDOT's statement.
 "At no point during any of the communications above did FIGG or any member of the FIU design build team ever communicate a life-safety issue."